 By now the old fellow was quite a distance from us, just a speck, really.
 We’d reached the part of the trail where we usually turn around, so we began to head back with the dogs.

-As we passed a part of the path during which we’d been in deep conversation about the chainsaw, we saw what we’d missed on our first pass: Sawdust on the pavement and the remains of a fallen tree that had been cut back from where it blocked the trail.
+As we passed a part of the path during which we’d been in deep conversation about the chainsaw, we saw what we’d missed on our first pass: Sawdust on the path and the remains of a fallen tree that had been cut back from where it blocked the trail.

 The fellow was hauling the wood he’d cut from the fallen tree.
 An old man struggling under a heavy load he may have needed to heat his home during our cold New Hampshire winter.